IbrahimMohamedOSU/Java-Projects/README.md

 # Java-Projects
-A collection of the various projects I completed using the Java programming language.
+A collection of the various Software I (OSU) projects I completed using the Java programming language.
 These projects are mainly intended for viewing purposes.
 Those who want to test the code (such as recruiters), can simply download the files and run the java programs in their Eclipse application.

 Project Descriptions: